botpress/documentation-v12/docs/intro-to-botpress/tutorials/custom-module.md

 ## Register Actions

 Modules can register new actions that will be available on the flow editor.
-Please check out the Custom Code section for more information about Actions.

 Those actions must be deployed to the `data/global/actions` folder to be recognized by Botpress.
 Here is how to do that:

 1. Create a folder named `actions` in `src`
-1. Add your javascript files in the folder
+1. Add your JavaScript files in the folder
 1. When you build your module, your files will be copied in the `dist` folder
 1. At every startup, action files are copied in `data/global/actions/$MY_MODULE/`